 The CDA has several programs that help to promote housing stability for single-family homeowners.
 The CDA provides monthly homebuyer education classes and offers individual counseling sessions with a Homeownership Specialist.
 Studies have shown that homeowners who participate in homebuyer education courses are less likely to face foreclosures.
 If a homeowner is facing foreclosure, the CDA also offers free confidential and individual counseling sessions with a Homeownership Specialist to discuss their options.
 Eighty percent (80%) of homeowners who sought out counseling services averted foreclosure, which further promotes housing stability for neighborhoods and families.
 Washington County CDA maximizes its CDBG public services cap annually for crisis assistance to families at risk for homelessness or currently homeless.
-Support services provided 1,755 persons with stabilizing assistance in the 2019 Program Year.
+Support services provided 2,208 persons with stabilizing assistance in the 2020 Program Year.
 The Crisis Fund Program provides direct financial resources including emergency shelter, rent deposit and rent payment assistance.
-In Program Year 2019, 64 vouchers were issued aiding a total of 179 people.
+Due to COVID, the CDA utilized CDBG-CV funding to administer an emergency homeownership program in order for households to not experience foreclosure once the moratorium is lifted.
+This program has assisted 23 households.